 Additionally, employees can be retaliated against for simply exercising their workplace rights — taking Family and Leave Medical Act (FMLA) leave or time off for a pregnancy, for example.

-If you have already reported illegal activity at your workplace or are considering doing so, it is important to consult with an experienced employment law attorney who can help you understand and exercise your rights.
+If you have already reported illegal activity at your workplace or are considering doing so, it is important to consult with an experienced employment law attorney in Kansas City who can help you understand and exercise your rights.